yugabyte/yugabyte-db/doc/pg_partman.md

 *undo_partition_time(p_parent_table text, p_batch_count int DEFAULT 1, p_batch_interval interval DEFAULT NULL, p_keep_table boolean DEFAULT true) RETURNS bigint*
  * Undo a time-based partition set created by pg_partman.
 This function MOVES the data from existing child partitions to the parent table.
  * When this function is run, the trigger on the parent table & the trigger function are immediately dropped (if they still exist).
 This means any further writes are done to the parent.
  * When this function is run, the **undo_in_progress** column in the configuration table is set.
-This causes all partition creation and retention management by the run_maintenance() function to stop.
+This causes all partition creation and retention management to stop.
  * If you are trying to un-partition a large amount of data automatically, it is recommended to run this function with an external script and appropriate batch settings.
 This will help avoid transactional locks and prevent a failure from causing an extensive rollback.
 See **Scripts** section for an included python script that will do this for you.
  * By default, partitions are not DROPPED, they are UNINHERITED.
 This leave previous child tables as empty, independent tables.
  * Without setting either batch argument manually, each run of the function will move all the data from a single partition into the parent.